 If you’re considering getting a Great Dane then you may wonder if they’re better as inside or outside dogs.
 Certain breeds are better suited to stay indoors, while others prefer the freedom of the great outdoors.
 Whether that be to explore or exercise, some just don’t like being cooped up inside.

-So, are Great Danes inside or outside dogs?
 While Great Danes can do fine inside or outside, they are much better suited as indoor dogs.
 Their short hair and giant body’s are not well suited to extreme temperatures.
 Furthermore, they crave human attention and won’t do well being left alone outside for extended periods.

 In addition to their social needs, there are additional reasons why it make sense to not to leave your Great Dane outside for too long.